 About our School

-The school accommodates pupils from Foundation Stage 1 to Year 13 and currently has a population of approximately 700 pupils representing over 60 different nationalities.
+The school accommodates pupils from foundation stage 1 to Year 13 and currently has a population of approximately 750 pupils representing over 60 different nationalities.
 Pupils are taught by suitably qualified and experienced staff who themselves are largely British in origin.
 The school is an accredited examination centre for Cambridge Assessment International Examinations (CAIE) formerly Cambridge International Examination (CIE) and Edexcel Pearson.
 All school results are made public to the parents and to the broader community; they are consistently at a very high level and would match high-performing schools in the UK.
 Along with these external examinations, standardised testing is undertaken annually and formal and informal assessment take place in the classrooms on regular basis.
-Written reports are sent to parents in Terms 1 and 3 and two parent/teacher conferences take place annually.
+Written reports are sent to parents in terms 1 and 3 and two parent/teacher conferences take place annually.